SM 32x275 [2xM8] / N42 - magnetic roller

 Choose recommended products

-- Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical equipment and very modern machines.
+- Significant importance in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical devices and very modern machines.

 Disadvantages of neodymium magnets: